 The deadline to initiate a charge of discrimination if you think you or your coworkers were victims of age discrimination under the ADEA can be as little as 180 calendar days from the date of the employer’s discriminatory conduct.
 Again, different deadlines apply to government employees.

-You can learn more about the ADEA’s requirements here: https://www.eeoc.gov/age-discrimination.
+You can learn more about the ADEA’s requirments on age discrimination on the EEOC website.
 Also, some states have their own laws on age discrimination.

 Rules Regarding Mass Layoffs

 The federal Worker Adjustment and Retraining Notification Act (“WARN Act”) is one of the few exceptions to at-will employees being fired or laid off without advance written notice.